stephen-ics/haskell/README.md

         | pred x = x : filter pred xs,
         | otherwise = filter pred xs
 ```
-- This constructs a filter with pred as the function and an empty list
+- This constructs a filter with pred as the function and an empty list, the filter function will recurisely call upon the filter function, checking if the 'head' of the list of 'a' type or 'x' fulfills the pred function (pred here is just a placeholder for a predicate function), it the conditions are met, x is pushed back onto the returned list
+- 'otherwise' suggests the case that the predicate condition is not met by the 'x' value, and is used specifically in guard statements
 - If the input list is non-empty and can be deconstructed into an empty head, then apply the rest of 'filter' based on whether x is true or false. if x is true then 'x' is included in the filtered output list.
 If x is false it is excluded from the filtered output list

 ## Recursion